Truss: UK to cap domestic energy prices, end fracking ban

 The opposition Labour Party says that means British taxpayers will have to foot the bill.

-Labour leader Keir Starmer said “the bill will be picked up by working people” rather than oil companies that are forecast to make 170 billion pounds ($195 billion) in windfall profits over next two years because of soaring prices.
+Labour leader Keir Starmer said “the bill will be picked up by working people,” rather than oil companies that are forecast to make 170 billion pounds ($195 billion) in windfall profits over next two years because of soaring energy prices.

+Thursday’s announcement will bring relief to many, though critics say the government help should be targeted at the most vulnerable.
+Those already straining to keep up with relentlessly rising costs say they will still struggle — though maybe not as much as feared.

+“I’m not optimistic at all.
+It’s already too much of a struggle on what we’re getting.
+I will be in debt without a doubt, there’s no way I can pay 2,500 pounds,” said Sharron Anderson, 60, a former government worker in London who recently became dependant on welfare payments after suffering a heart attack.

+After paying for essential bills, Anderson said she’s left with 23 pounds ($27) a week to shop for food.

+“They should be taxing those energy companies more, that’s what they should be doing.
+All those profits they’re getting and they’re not taxing them — that alone makes me have no confidence (in Truss),” she added.

-The announcement, on Truss’s second full day in office, comes after a summer in which the government refused to say how it would respond.
+The announcement comes after an entire summer in which the Conservative government refused to say how it would respond.
 Former Prime Minister Boris Johnson was not able to make major decisions after announcing in July that he would resign.
 Truss, who won the Conservative Party contest to replace Johnson as leader, declined to announce her plans before she was in office.

 “The reason we are in this difficult situation is because of (Russian President Vladimir) Putin’s appalling war in Ukraine,” Truss said.
 “But we do need to make sure that our energy supplies are more resilient and more secure, so we are never in this situation again.”